 |Examinations and Assignments: |

-Op-Ed piece, science essay for lay public, science review for scientists, science editing assignment, one paper in format of grant proposal; reviews of five other students' grant proposals; one class presentation.
+science essay for lay public, two science reviews for scientists, science editing assignment, one significant paper in the format of an NIH grant proposal; reviews of two other students' grant proposals; one class presentation.

 |Additional Requirements and/or Comments: |